 A broad introduction to the visual arts, elements of visual form and major principles of visual organization, a survey of art media, and a brief historical survey.
-This course meets a General Education Core
+This course meets a General Education Core Curriculum requirement.

-Curriculum requirement.
 Fall and Spring.

-ART 105 - Design I 2-d (3 cr hrs)
+ART 105 -2D and Graphic Design (3 cr hrs)

 Studio course.
 Two-dimensional composition and color are explored in depth through studio exercises and problems.
 Fall and Spring as needed.
+ART 106 -3D Design (3 cr hrs)